opeeyum/CLI-Utility-for-task-managment/README.md

    $ /path/to/apps/task ls
    ```

-   The application should look for the text files in `/path/to/plans`, since that is the user’s current directory.
+> The application should look for the text files in the user’s current directory.

-> Please note that the programming task could be completed without the use of any additional packages

 ## Usage